 Introduction

-When writing tests that are logic based, one or two specific code paths that work through particular scenarios make sense.
-Other times we have tests that are more example based, and it would be helpful to test many combinations of parameters.
+When writing tests that are logic-based, then specific code paths that work through particular scenarios make sense.
+Other times we have tests that are more example-based, and it would be helpful to test many combinations of parameters.

 Getting Started